sourabhxyz/BlockChain-NPTEL-Notes/README.md

 (In HL Fabric) Only member with "Operator" permission can change the configuration of the channel.
 And we just have 3 permissions, viz., Reader, Writer and Operator.

 Just have a look at assignment 7 answers.

+# Week 8
+Just quickly glance over all the given slides.